Machine-Learning-Foundations/exercise_01_intro/README.md

 ### Task 3: Setting up Vscode for python development
-- Open Visual Studio Code.
+- Open Visual Studio Code (Vscode).
-- Click on the extensions tab in vscode (on the left hand side) or press `Ctrl+Shift+X`.
+- Click on the extensions tab in Vscode (on the left hand side) or press `Ctrl+Shift+X`.
 Install the `Python` and `Remote-SSH` extensions.
 Choose the versions provided by Microsoft.
 - Make the Miniconda interpreter your default in Vscode by pressing `Ctrl+Shift+P`.
 Type `select interpreter` and press enter.
 In the following dialogue, choose the `base` environment.

 ### Task 4: Installing dependencies